HypothesisWorks/hypothesis/docs/stateful.rst

 Often there are invariants that you want to ensure are met after every step in a process.
 It would be possible to add these as rules that are run, but they would be run zero or multiple times between other rules.
-Hypothesis provides an ``invariant`` decorator, that marks a function to be run after every step.
-The function can raise an exception to indicate an error has been detected.
+Hypothesis provides a decorator that marks a function to be run after every step.

+.. autofunction:: hypothesis.stateful.invariant

 .. code:: python